-You must file your tax returns every year once you've registered.
-HMRC will use your tax return to determine if you owe taxes and how much you owe.
+You must file your tax returns every year once you’ve registered.
+HMRC will use your tax return to determine if and how much you owe taxes.

-Keep track of your finances for the year (such as receipts and bank statements) to complete your tax return correctly.
+To complete your tax return correctly, keep track of your finances for the year (such as receipts and bank statements).
 You can pay your unpaid taxes after filing your return and determining how much you owe.

-- The deadline to pay self-assessment taxes is 31 January 2023.
+● The deadline to pay self-assessment taxes and the first payment on account is 31 January 2024.